+- 3.7.1.
+The following criteria and evaluation weighting will be used for evaluating both solicited and unsolicited proposals. - •Captain and crew members fishing experience, specifically with longline-configured pot gear (i.e., crab, sablefish, etc.) (30 Points) - Vessel characteristics (25 Points) - •Vessel length and width, hydraulic gear-hauling power, and available deck lighting - Vessel layout, presence/absence of a net reel or stern ramp, and available space for deployment and retrieval crab gear (e.g., pots, rope, buoys) - Vessel pot capacity - •Number of available berths - Charter rate (25 Points) - Safety equipment and Captain/crew training (15 Points) - Safety equipment - •Crewmember with formal survival and firefighting training - Crewmember with certified first aid and EMT - Captain and crew members experience with fisheries research (5 Points)

+3.8.
+PROPOSAL SELECTION PROCEDURE

 3.8.1.
-The following criteria and evaluation weighting will be used for evaluating both solicited and unsolicited proposals.

-Vessel characteristics (30 Points)

-- ■Vessel size, horsepower, available deck space and lighting

-- Vessel electronics, space and layout

-- •Communication equipment

-- •Number of available berths

-- Charter rate/costs (25 Points) - Captain/crew members fishing experience, particularly with longline gear (15 Points) - Captain/crew members experience with fisheries research (15 Points) - Other desirable characteristics (15 Points) Safety equipment Crewmember with formal survival and firefighting training Crewmember with certified first aid and EMT

-3.9.
-PROPOSAL SELECTION PROCEDURE

-3.9.1.
 All proposals will be evaluated in accordance with the above evaluation criteria.
 There will likely be two to three reviewers for each proposal depending on the number of proposals received.
 Each reviewer will independently score each proposal.
 The reviewers will then meet and discuss the scoring criterion for each proposal as a group.
-The proposal that scores highest on the evaluation criteria section (3.8.1.) and that best suites the project requirements will be awarded the contract.
+The proposal that scores highest on the evaluation criteria section (3.7.1.) and that best suites the project requirements will be awarded the contract.